 A hormonal imbalance is predominantly influenced by 5a Reductase.

-These enzyme are far reaching and affect many conditions, which are related to hair growth and hair loss, sebaceous secretions and potential keratinisation, (the key material that makes up the outer layer of skin).
+These enzymes are far-reaching and affect many conditions related to hair growth and hair loss, sebaceous secretions, and potential keratinisation – the key protein that makes up the outer layer of skin.

 Presently androgen inhibitors are only prescribed by dermatologists and doctors, which include Adrocur and Aldactone.

-Some of the best treatments for hormonal acne are oral contraceptives, they help to reduce sensitivity and inflammation in the skin.
+Still today, some of the best treatments for hormonal acne available are oral contraceptives; they help reduce sensitivity and inflammation in the skin.

-It is however important to note, that this type of treatment can have potentially negative side effects, such as the stimulation of superfluous hair, so it is important to carry out your own research on this subject, before embarking on this type of acne treatment.
+It is important to note that oral treatment can have potentially negative side effects, such as the stimulation of superfluous hair, so carry out your own research on this subject, before embarking on this acne treatment type.

-The small family of drugs that contain cyproterone acetate, appear to have a very positive effect on natural acne control.
+The small family of drugs that contain cyproterone acetate appears to have a very positive effect on natural acne control.

-This is due to its anti-androgen profile and ability to reduce the amount of oil the sebaceous glands produce, helping to eliminate oily skin conditions and breakouts.
+This is due to its anti-androgen profile and ability to reduce the amount of oil the sebaceous glands produce, eliminating oily skin conditions and breakouts.

-Probably one of the best Acne treatments of late, is Azelaic acid, a natural occurring Dicarboxylic acid, that is found in whole grain, cereal, rye, barley and animal products.
+One of the best acne treatments of late is Azelaic acid, a naturally occurring Dicarboxylic acid found in whole grain, cereal, rye, barley, and animal products.

-Treating hormonal acne through the use of topical ointments and antibiotics may be counter productive, as they can influence sebum production, that has been stimulated by Type 1 5a Reductase.
+Treating hormonal acne through the use of topical antibiotics may be counter-productive, as they can influence sebum production, which has been stimulated by Type 1 5a Reductase.

-Follow this link to find out more, about the types of hormones that influence acne.
+To find out more about the types of hormones that influence acne, follow the link.